 Glenda Jackson

-Jackson took a hiatus from acting to take on a career in politics from 1992 to 2015, and was elected as the Labour Party MP for Hampstead and Highgate in the 1992 general election.
-She served as a junior transport minister from 1997 to 1999 during the government of Tony Blair, later becoming critical of Blair.
+Jackson transitioned her career to politics from 1992 to 2015, and was elected MP for Hampstead and Highgate at the 1992 United Kingdom general election.
+She was a junior transport minister from 1997 to 1999 during the first Blair ministry; she later became critical of Tony Blair.
 After constituency boundary changes, she represented Hampstead and Kilburn from 2010.
-At the 2010 general election, her majority of 42 votes was one of the closest results of the election.
-Jackson stood down at the 2015 general election, and returned to acting.
+At the 2010 general election, her majority of 42 votes, confirmed after a recount, was the narrowest margin of victory in Great Britain.
+Jackson stood down at the 2015 general election and returned to acting.
 Provided by Wikipedia

 1. 1